Microsoft-DXTW/automate-device-provisioning/readme.md

   Azure DPS manages device registration records, authenticate device with attestation mechanism of choice, assign a device to proper IoT Hub based on allocation policy configured in the cloud.

+  Device Provisioning Service provides different provisioning mechanism, for simplicity, we are using Individual enrollment with symmetric key attestation.

 - Azure IoT Hub

   Azure IoT Hub is the front line service which has direct connection to devices.
 A device will be sending telemetry to its associated IoT Hub.